yager-j/my-portfolio/README.md

 <br/>

 ## Body Confident Mums
-As sole iOS developer collaborating with Australian body positivity organisation The Embrace Collective, I architected and built a native iOS app from scratch.
-This was a solo project completed during my iOS Development studies.
+In collaboration with Australian body positivity organisation The Embrace Collective, I architected and built a native iOS app MVP.
+This was a solo project completed during my App Development studies.

 SwiftUI – Firebase – Speech – AVFoundation – AVKit